day trip to Plymouth Massachussetts

 Visit the Plimoth Patuxet Museum

-One of the best places to visit in Plymouth to learn more about how the Pilgrims and the Wampanoag tribe lived back then is the Plimoth Patuxet Museum.
+One of the best places to visit on your day trip to Plymouth to learn more about how the Pilgrims and the Wampanoag tribe lived back then is the Plimoth Patuxet Museum.

 This living history museum was one of our favorite things to do on our visit to Plymouth.